The evolution of data center interconnect (DCI) solutions

 Finding the sweet spot between reach and simplicity for data center interconnect solutions

 After being proven effective in extending the reach of telecom operators, enterprises have increasingly turned to DWDM for data center interconnect solutions as well.
 This is especially the case when high performance is important.
-However, traditional telco-grade DWDM-based solutions can be a bit overkill in terms of cost and complexity for a data center environment.
+However, traditional monolithic DWDM-based solutions could be considered a bit overkill in terms of cost and complexity for a data center environment.
 Not to mention their chassis-based form isn’t exactly a natural fit with the box switches and rack-mountable servers used in typical data centers.

-Therefore, today´s up-to-date data center interconnect solutions are expected to provide the reach of telecom-grade DWDM solutions with the form factor and simplicity of in-house networking infrastructure.
-For instance, transceivers embedded directly into switches or muxponders and transponders as open line systems are simple and tailored to match existing data center infrastructure.
+This is why smarter data center interconnect solutions combine the reach of telecom-grade DWDM solutions with the form factor and simplicity of in-house networking infrastructure.
+For instance, transceivers plugged directly into switches paired with compact open line systems are simple and tailored to match existing data center infrastructure.

-Increased productivity and cost-efficiency crucial for tomorrow’s data center connectivity
+Increased productivity and cost-efficiency crucial for data center connectivity

 Higher bandwidth requirements driving DCI upgrades today and tomorrow